DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 As the players travel south, four **swarms of ravens** take off from a nearby tree and follow them down the road, flying above the canopy.
 Muriel informs the players that the ravens likely want to help, and that they can keep watch in the skies while the players traverse the road.
 (The ravens perch in the branches of nearby trees whenever the players stop on the road.)

-While traveling along the path, Muriel notes wistfully that she used to walk it with a friend of hers not long ago.
+While traveling along the path, Muriel notes wistfully that she used to walk it with Elric not long ago.
 "It's so strange," she says quietly, "how quickly things can change for the worse."
-If asked, Muriel can share that her "friend" was Elric Martikov, Elvir's twin brother and her own betrothed, and that Elric proposed to her during a walk in the woods along this very path.
-If asked her "friend's" fate, Muriel replies curtly, "He died," and refuses to elaborate; if pushed, she shares only that his death is too fresh and painful in her mind to relive it.
+If asked, Muriel can share that Elric proposed to her during a walk in the woods along this very path.
+If asked more about Elric's fate, Muriel replies curtly, "He died," and refuses to elaborate; if pushed, she shares only that his death is too fresh and painful in her mind to relive it.
 ## J4a.
 Kavan’s Cairn
 Three-quarters of a mile and fifteen minutes south of the winery, if she is with the players, Muriel briefly leads them off of the main path and onto an old and overgrown footpath.
 If the players follow, read: